 Counter, deeper

 The code is the same counter from Your First App — but the framing is different.
-Where that walkthrough builds the counter from scratch, this one stares at the four lines that do the actual work and unpacks them.
+Where that walkthrough builds the counter from scratch, this one stares at the five lines that do the actual work and unpacks them.

 Counter: 0